-This post has been sponsored by Loon Mountain Resort and Spa, however, as always, all opinions are my own. #FamilyFun #WinterFun #iChooseLoon #sponsored
+This post has been sponsored by Loon Mountain Resort and Spa, however, as always, all opinions are my own. #FamilyFun #WinterFun #iChooseLoon #ad

 While there are plenty of places to stay in Lincoln, if you plan to enjoy all the skiing, snowboarding, ice skating, snow tubing and other winter activities that Loon Mountain Resort has to offer, I recommend staying at the Loon Mountain on Club.
 The spacious 2-bathroom suites, with kitchen are moderately priced and perfect for a family of 3-5.
 Plus the kids love the novelty of the pull-down Murphy beds.
 Some rooms have oversized whirlpool tubs also.
 These are truly family friendly rooms.
 As Olivia says, “The view is awesome and there’s plenty of space to play.”

 Having the kitchen, which is fully stocked with plates, utensils, and even cooking/baking dishes makes staying here even easier for families with picky children or those with allergies.
 We packed along snacks, muffins and juice for breakfast to save a little money on dining out.
 And if you don’t want to leave your room, there are two TVs, and then of course all the amenities right on site.
 I suggest requesting a room not on the 10th level.
 The 10th level with the restaurant, pool, Viaggio Spa, and indoor sports facilities etc are located on this floor so it tends to have more traffic than other levels of the Loon Mountain Club.